‘Keeping Sick Children Out of Hospital’- The Ambulatory Care Experience (ACE) service

 Bradford Institute of Health Research and Improvement Academy collaboration: Prof John Wright and Beverley Slater.
 York University are undertaking an external service evaluation sponsored by Connected Health Cities Yorkshire and Humber.

-Health Education England have funded a Clinical Leadership Fellow to develop a local network CYP Ambulatory care across West Yorkshire in 2019-20.
+Health Education England: Funded a Clinical Leadership Fellow to develop a local network CYP Ambulatory care across West Yorkshire in 2019-20.

-The King’s Fund – Dr Mathew Mathai has a blog on this website promoting the ‘virtual hospital model’.
+The King’s Fund: Dr Mathew Mathai has a blog on their website promoting the ‘virtual hospital model’.

 New partnerships are being sought with Yorkshire Ambulance Service, clinical prescribers and NHS 111.
 Initial scoping meetings have taken place or are currently being planned.

 PDSA Cycles / Solution(s) Tested

 With reference to the specific aims above: